2 juveniles fatally shot after alleged trespassing in Northglenn

 Officials have not released the homeowner's name.

-The investigation is ongoing in collaboration with the 17th Judicial District Attorney's Office.
-Anyone with information is urged to call police at 303-450-8868.
+Officers continue investigating in collaboration with the 17th Judicial District Attorney's Office.
+Anyone with information should call Northglenn Police at 303-450-8868.